shawnsandy/gallery/README.md

 --------------------

 1. Copy the plugin file/folder the plugins directory of your Pico site.
+2. Create a folder named gallery in your content directory
-2. Create the gallery folder using the file name or page slug (Adv Meta plugin required).
+3. Add a folder to the gallery directory name it using the page file name or page slug (Adv Meta plugin required) -- for a gallery on your index.md page create a folder named index and add inside it add a thumbs folder.
-3. Create a new folder in the gallery named thumbs
+4. Create a new folder inside of the page gallery (step 3) named thumbs
-4. Upload your full sized images
+5. Upload your full sized images
-5. Add code below to theme
+6. Add the sample code below your theme.
-6. Visit the page and you will get a one time thumbnail generation success notice.
+7. Visit the page and you will get a one time thumbnail generation success notice.

 ``` html